 16. Build a custom cart recovery email series

-A lot of email service providers (ESPs) now come with built-in cart recovery email series.
+A lot of email service providers (ESPs) now come with built-in cart recovery emails.
 These are automated messages that you can sync with your online store to alert customers when they still have items waiting in their cart.
 The only problem?
 Most shoppers are bored by generic messaging that comes from these built-in tools.

 That’s why it’s important that create a truly unique message for your target audience.
 Have a look at this example from the mattress company Casper: